 The Central Bank's (Individual Accountability Framework) Act 2023 (the IAF Act) was signed into law on 9 March 2023 with final guidance published in December 2023.
-The framework consists of four pillars, the Senior Executive Accountability Regime (SEAR), Common Conduct Standards for CFs and Additional Conduct Standards for PCFs and CF-1s, New Business Standards, reforms to the F&P Regime and amendments to the CBI's Enforcement Capabilities under the Administrative Sanctions Procedure (ASP).
+The framework consists of four pillars:

+- 1. the Senior Executive Accountability Regime (SEAR), - 2.
+Common Conduct Standards for CFs and Additional Conduct Standards for PCFs and CF-1s, New Business Standards, - 3.
+Reforms to the F&P Regime - 4.
+Amendments to the CBI's Enforcement Capabilities under the Administrative Sanctions Procedure (ASP).

-Effective 29 December 2023, the Company is in scope of the new Conduct standards, meaning all CFs and PCFs must abide by these standards and it must provide training and have in effect policies on how these standards are integrated.
-The conduct standards also introduces the Duty of Responsibility that requires PCFs to take 'reasonable steps' to ensure that the aspects of the firm's affairs for which they are responsible for under SEAR, are conducted so that the firm does not contravene its obligations under financial services legislation.
+Since 29 December 2023 the Company has been in scope of the new Conduct standards, meaning all CFs and PCFs must abide by these standards and it must provide training and have in effect policies on how these standards are integrated.
+The conduct standards also introduced the Duty of Responsibility that requires PCFs to take 'reasonable steps' to ensure that the aspects of the firm's affairs for which they are responsible for under SEAR, are conducted so that the firm does not contravene its obligations under financial services legislation.
 Standards for Business that are applicable to all firms have also been introduced.

-Also effective 29 December 2023 are reforms to the F&P Regime.
+Additionally the Company has also been in scope of the reforms to the F&P Regime since December 2023.
 These reforms introduce obligations on the Company allowing a person to perform a CF or PCF role unless they are in compliance with F&P standards and must maintain a 'certificate' regarding the confirmation of the ongoing F&P of each PCF and CF. The Company has implemented a number of controls in order to meet the new requirements.

-SEAR will be effective from July 2024 and will clarify senior individuals' roles and responsibilities and enhance the CBI's ability to hold individuals to account for regulatory breaches in the area for which they are responsible.
-The Company will document allocated responsibilities of senior individuals and prepare statements of responsibilities for all PCFs.
-The Company will also have in place an overarching Management Responsibility Map.
+SEAR became effective from July 2024 and clarifies senior individuals' roles and responsibilities and enhances the CBI's ability to hold individuals to account for regulatory breaches in the area for which they are responsible.
+The Company has documented allocated responsibilities of senior individuals and prepared statements of responsibilities for all PCFs.
+The Company also has in place an overarching Management Responsibility Map.
 To note Independent Non-Executive Directors and Non-Executive Directors will come into scope of SEAR in July 2025.